Twistoptics: Manipulating Light-Matter Interactions at the Nanoscale with Twisted van der Waals Materials

 Remarkably, the in-plane anisotropic propagation of nanolight can be steered by stacking two slabs of a vdW material rotated with respect to each other.
 This results, for example, in canalization along one specific direction.

 Inspired by this breakthrough in nano-optics, which extends the exciting prospects of twistronics to the optics realm, this ERC project aims to develop the field of Twistoptics.
-Here, stacks of twisted layers of vdW materials enable unprecedented active control of light and light-matter interactions at the nanoscale.
+In Twistoptics, stacks of twisted layers of vdW materials enable unprecedented active control of light and light-matter interactions at the nanoscale.

-In the first stage, we will carry out a study of the most fundamental optical phenomena in Twistoptics:
+In the first stage, we will carry out a study of the most fundamental optical phenomena in Twistoptics, including:

 We will also develop a technological platform that will enable active manipulation of nanolight via strain fields.

-In the second stage, we will make use of this knowledge and technological capabilities to design and fabricate functional nanodevices.
+In the second stage, we will utilize this knowledge and technological capabilities to design and fabricate functional nanodevices.
 The focus will be on exploring:

 This will contribute to the development of quantum Twistoptics.

-This proposal envisions the modification of material properties and dynamics at the nanoscale.
-It aims to realize efficient and compact sources of IR radiation and polaritons working at room temperature.
+This proposal envisions the modification of material properties and dynamics at the nanoscale, leading to the realization of efficient and compact sources of IR radiation and polaritons that operate at room temperature.

-These fundamental scientific advances will be of enormous relevance for the development of new nanotechnologies that will have a broad impact in various fields, such as:
+These fundamental scientific advances will be of enormous relevance for the development of new nanotechnologies, which will have a broad impact in various fields, such as:

 In these areas, active control of fundamental light-matter processes at the nanoscale is of vital importance.